The new Google disavow tool has officially been released to all webmasters around the world allowing them to disavow links at will.

-Essentially you upload a list of backlinks and tell Google to ignore them when it is ranking your site.
+Essentially all the Google Disavow tool does is it allows you to upload a list of links and tell Google to ignore them when it is ranking your site.

 Here is the official explanation-